nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `TEST_NAME` refers to the name of the test whose grade you want to delete.

 Examples:
-* `deletegrade 1 Midterm` Deletes the grade for the "Midterm" test for the 1st person in the list.
+* `deletegrade 2 Midterm` Deletes the grade for the "Midterm" test for the 2nd person in the list.
-* `deletegrade 2 FinalExam` Deletes the "FinalExam" grade for the 2nd person.
+* `find Betsy` followed by `deletegrade 1 FinalExam` Deletes the "FinalExam" grade for the 1st person in the results of the `find` command.

 ### Marking attendance: `mark`